sinonjs/sinon/docs/_howto/typescript-swc.md

 > [Working code][cjs-mocking]

 This is what [the article on _targetting the link seams_][link-seams-cjs] is about.
 The only difference here is using Quibble instead of Proxyquire.
 Quibble is slightly terser and also supports being used as a ESM _loader_, making it a bit more modern and useful.
-The end result:
+The end result looks like this:

 ```typescript
 describe("main module", () => {